NetApp/harvest/docker/README.md

 ### Upgrade Harvest

+> Note: If you want to keep your historical Prometheus data, and you set up your Docker Compose workflow before Harvest `22.11`, please read how to [migrate your Prometheus volume](https://github.com/NetApp/harvest/blob/main/docs/MigratePrometheusDocker.md) before continuing with the upgrade steps below.

 To upgrade Harvest:

 1. Download the latest `tar.gz` or packaged version and install it.
 This is needed since the new version may contain new templates, dashboards, or other files not included in the Docker image.

 2. Check the release notes to see if there are new features or fixes in the `harvest docker generate` command you want to take advantage of.
 If so, regenerate your Docker compose file(s).

 3. Pull new images and restart your containers like so:

 ```